d-t-o/aws-vsftpd/README.md

 3. Optionally: a free account for [duckdns](https://duckdns.org).
 If you have one you'll get a static name for your FTP server instead of an IP address, which allows you to have a fixed configuration on the device that writes to the FTP server.

 # Usage
 This repository has two folders, one for the docker image of vsftpd, one for the aws stack.
-Building the docker container is technically not necessary as it could also be taken pre-build from a repository somewhere, but for some reason it feels weird to me to start a container some private person from the internet has built and claims does what he says.
+Building the docker container is technically not necessary as it could also be taken pre-built from a repository somewhere, but for some reason it feels weird to me to start a container some private person from the internet has built and claims does what he says.
 Building it takes like 10 seconds if you have your docker environment setup already.

 ## 1. Setup the Docker Repository Stack
-1. Login to your aws account, select the correct region top right, otherwise your server could end up on the wrong continent.
+1. Login to your aws account, select the correct region on the top right, otherwise your server could end up on the wrong continent.
 2. Select *CloudFormation* from the *Services* menu.
 3. Go to *Stacks*, select *Create Stack* and *with new resources*.
-4. Select the *01_ftp.yaml* file from the aws folder for upload.
+4. Select *upload a template file* and the *01_ftp.yaml* file from the aws folder for upload.
-5. Enter a name for the stack, e.g. 'dafang-ftp-1' and choose a prefix for your S3 bucket.
+5. On the next page enter a name for the stack, e.g. 'dafang-ftp-1' and choose a prefix for your S3 bucket.
 Make sure it's unique enough it doesn't clash with somebody elses bucket.
 We'll use *dafang-your_initials* for this sample, which is probably ok.
 Click *Next* until there's no Next anymore.

 You should now have a stack in a green status.